 (norms, regulations, processes, entities)

-Best Practices for Finding and Hiring Top Tech Talent in 2023:
+Best Practices to Find and Hire Top Tech Talent:

 - How to align expectations at every interaction: ensure clear and transparent communication throughout the hiring process.
 Set expectations regarding roles, responsibilities, timelines, and growth opportunities.
 You can do this by adjusting email messaging, having straightforward job descriptions, scripting interviews to cover all relevant aspects (cultural fit, motivation, skills, etc), and even providing candidates with a comprehensive FAQ file.